-We believe the cross-utilizations and interconnections between our auto service and auto eInsurance business lines enable positive feedback loops between them and symbiotic growth of both.
-While we are developing our nation-wide automotive service provider network, these service providers become our sales partners of our auto eInsurance business.
-Conversely, when we engage with insurance companies to sell their insurance products, we also engage them as clients of our auto service solutions.
+We believe the cross-utilizations and interconnections between our automotive after-sales service and insurance intermediation business lines enable positive feedback loops between them and symbiotic growth of both.
+While we are developing our nation-wide automotive service provider network, these service providers become our sales partners of our insurance intermediation business.
+Conversely, when we engage with insurance companies to sell their insurance products, we also engage them as clients of our after-sales service solutions.
 We believe our synergistic business development will boost our sales channels as well as client network in both of our business segments.

 As our business is closely connected to the automotive industry, we have also embraced the recent trends of electric and smart vehicles.
-We are now working with 20 mainstream NEV and smart car panel players, embedding our auto service solutions into their online applications and panels, and providing various insurance products to NEV owners.
+We are now working with 20 mainstream NEV and smart car panel players, embedding our after-sales service solutions into their online applications and panels, and providing various insurance products to NEV owners.